hashicorp/terraform-provider-aws/website/docs/d/playback_configuration.html.markdown

 ## Attributes Reference

 * `ad_decision_server_url` - The URL for the ad decision server (ADS).
+* `avail_suppression` - The configuration for avail suppression, also known as ad suppression.
+Detailed below.
+* `bumper` - The configuration for bumpers.
+Detailed below.
+* `cdn_configuration` - The configuration for using a content delivery network (CDN) for content and ad segment management.
+Detailed below.
+* `dash_configuration` - The configuration for DASH content.
+Detailed below.
+* `hls_configuration` - The configuration for HLS content.
+Detailed below.
+* `live_preroll_configuration` - The configuration for pre-roll ad insertion.
+Detailed below.
+* `log_configuration` - The Amazon CloudWatch log settings for a playback configuration.
+Detailed below.
+* `manifest_processing_rules` - The configuration for manifest processing rules.
+Detailed below.
 * `personalization_threshold_seconds` - Defines the maximum duration of underfilled ad time (in seconds) allowed in an ad break.
 * `playback_configuration_arn` - The Amazon Resource Name (ARN) for the playback configuration.
 * `playback_endpoint_prefix` - The URL that the player accesses to get a manifest from AWS Elemental MediaTailor.